Lloyds TSB Scotland Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Lloyds TSB Scotland’s changes.
-Even though using this technology is not a prerequisite for Lloyds TSB Scotland , demonstrating you can remain up to date with Lloyds TSB Scotland’s Handbook requirements is an excellent support to your panel application and, more importantly, protect your panel standing.
+This system assists the way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with automatic updates on Lloyds TSB Scotland’s changes.
+Even though using the software is not a prerequisite for Lloyds TSB Scotland , demonstrating you can stay up to date with Lloyds TSB Scotland’s Handbook requirements is an excellent support to your panel application and, more importantly, protect your firm’s panel standing.

-COMPLETIONmonitor generates real-time alerts, automatically produces regulatory and CQS reports, and will improve your firm's efficiency.
-It is also simply to use, cost-effective and, for many firms, results in a PII saving.
+COMPLETIONmonitor creates real-time alerts, automatically produces regulatory and CQS reports, and will increase your firm's efficiency.
+It is also simply to use, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by Lloyds TSB Scotland

-Mortgage companies frequently change their requirements.
+Lenders frequently change their requirements.
 The UK Finance Lenders’ Handbook requirements from Lloyds TSB Scotland are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes